 What is the Asana Chrome add-on?

-What's the deal with the Asana desktop app?
+What is the Asana desktop app?

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!